Fernando-Montes/Finance/README.md

 Data
 ----

 The model is built using free financial information available from [yahoo](https://finance.yahoo.com/) and [google](https://www.google.com/finance?ei=5xv9V_DjGMnKmAG_kJBg) finance websites.
 Financial information is downloaded in a local directory using functions written in R (<https://github.com/Fernando-Montes/Finance>) (the code is based on <https://github.com/mkfs> but had to be modified since the yahoo website has recently been changed).
-Since the model requires historical financial information from a given starting date (currently two years prior to end of model date), not all companies found on the [yahoo](https://finance.yahoo.com/) and/or [google](https://www.google.com/finance?ei=5xv9V_DjGMnKmAG_kJBg) websites satisfy this requirement.
+Since the model requires historical financial information from a given starting date, not all companies found on the [yahoo](https://finance.yahoo.com/) and/or [google](https://www.google.com/finance?ei=5xv9V_DjGMnKmAG_kJBg) websites satisfy this requirement.
 The information required by the model includes stock daily price and quaterly financial data for each company.
 The model takes into account the type of industry (services, financial, technology, etc.) and sector (electronics, multimedia, telecom domestic, etc.) each company belongs to.
 The industry and sector information is obtained from the yahoo website.
 The model uses comparisons against peers within a given industry and sector.
-Stock prices and quaterly data are obtained using the quantmod and PerformanceAnalytics R packages.
+Stock prices and quaterly data are obtained using the quantmod and timeseries R packages.

 There are companies that have been rejected in the model due to peculiarities in their stock price.
 An example is a company like *brgo* that have what it seems wrong information since the price is unrealistically high for a couple of days and suddenly decreases to normal values.
 Another example is *mspc* that has information that is different in the google and yahoo websites.
 There are also a few companies (~20) that have a price less than 1 cent during the two years prior to the end model date (*brgo* and *mspc* among them).
 Those companies were not taken into account when constructing the model.
-Currently, only companies that have a stock price greater than $5 and belong to the Nasdaq or NYSE stock exchanges are included in the model.
+Currently, only companies that belong to the Nasdaq or NYSE stock exchanges are included in the model.
 There are currently about 2800-3000 companies that have all the information required by the model.

 Code
 ----